Best Things To Do In Bali Indonesia 2025 - The Only Travel Guide You Need!

 Trek A Volcano Before Sunrise | One of 10 Top Things To Do In Bali Indonesia | via @Just1WayTicket

-There is nothing more magnificient than reaching the top of a volcanic mountain and witnessing the sunrise!
+There is nothing more magnificent than reaching the top of a volcanic mountain and witnessing the sunrise!
 If you're in a good shape and physically fit, you should hike one of Bali's volcanoes.
 You can't get closer to heaven.

-There are four volcanoes in Bali: Mount AgungMount Batur, Bratan, and Mount Merbuk.
-Keep in mind that all of them are active, don't trek without a guide.
+There are four volcanoes in Bali: Mount Agung, Mount Batur, Bratan, and Mount Merbuk.

 I think the most beautiful one is Mount Batur, with breathtaking views over a caldera lake.
-You can reach the top (1.717m) within a 2-hours hike.
+The scenery is absolutely breathtaking, you may even spot monkeys on the way.

-Bali wouldn't be Bali without the lush rice terraces in all shades of green.
 You can find rice paddies with breathtaking panoramic views all over Bali, most in rural areas around Ubud.
 The most famous rice terraces are the ones in Tegalalang, a half hour north of Ubud.
+You can get there through guided tours, which is the safest and most convenient way to visit those stunning sites.

 Learn Surfing in Kuta | One of 10 Top Things To Do In Bali Indonesia | via @Just1WayTicket